 Volunteer MSU.
 Volunteer MSU offers students a place to explore volunteer opportunities in the community.
-Volunteer MSU will pair students with a local business or non-profit organization in need of volunteers, for a one-time event, or for continuous support.
+Volunteer MSU will pair students with a local business or nonprofit organization in need of volunteers, for a one-time event, or for continuous support.
 It is a great opportunity to get to know the area, and help others in need.

 Multicultural Programming.
 Students are given the opportunity to explore the many diverse backgrounds represented at MSU.
-The Minority Unity Council (MUC) provides diverse programming and activities for our student body.
-Each year, the MUC participates in the National Black Students Leadership Conference as well as hosting the MSU talent show.
+The Multicultural Unity Council (MUC) provides diverse programming and activities for our student body.
+Each year, the MUC participates in the Southwestern Black Student Leadership Conference.